OraOpenSource/apex-nitro/docs/setup.md

 | Status            | `Include`  |
 | Default on Export | `Exclude`  |

-_Note: When you import an application in a different schema, anything tagged with the `DEV_ONLY` build option will not be run.
-If you re-import back into a development environment you'll need to manually change the status to `Include`._
+_Note: When you export your application in a different environment, our `DEV_ONLY` components will be excluded.
+If you re-import your application back into a development environment, make sure to manually change the status to back to `Include`._

-## Application Process
+### 2) Application Process

-Head to `Shared Components > Application Processes` and create a new application process with the following attributes:
+Go to `Shared Components > Application Processes` and create a new application process with the following attributes:

 | Attribute     | Value                                           | Comment                                                 |
 | ------------- | ----------------------------------------------- | ------------------------------------------------------- |